refinery-platform/refinery-platform/docs/tutorial.md

 1. Compile all the metadata to be associated with the data set and then organize these metadata into a delimited (e.g. tab-delimited) text file.
 Use https://beta.stemcellcommons.org/static/sample-files/refinery-sample-metadata.tsv as a template and note the required attributes (sample name, data file, and organism).
 Additional attributes can be appended as needed.
   - __Tutorial Data Set: tab-delimited `tutorial.tsv` metadata file already created__

-> __Note on Column Order__: The attribute and file name columns in the metadata file can be provided in any order and the column headers can be chosen by the investigator.
+> __Column Order__: The attribute and file name columns in the metadata file can be provided in any order and the column headers can be chosen by the investigator.
 However, given that the data set importer (see next section below) will map column 1 to _sample name_, column 2 to _data file_, and column 3 to _organism_, it can save time during import if this information is provided in the first three columns in this order.

-> __Note on Column Names__: The column names provided in the metadata file can be freely chosen by the analyst and will be used to identify attributes through out the Refinery application.
+> __Column Names__: The column names provided in the metadata file can be freely chosen by the analyst and will be used to identify attributes throughout the Refinery application.
 They _must be unique_, _must not contain any special characters_, and _should be descriptive yet concise_.

 ## 2. Importing a Data Set
 1. Go to the Stem Cell Commons Launch Pad at https://beta.stemcellcommons.org